The Ninety Day Power Play Is Kicking Tail!

 Vision Defines Purpose (Vision 5 of 6)

-If Vision is our sense of destiny, a sacred understanding of where we are going then purpose is its more meaningful partner.
-Like yen and yang these two ideas are each others greatest compliment.
+If Vision is our sense of destiny; a sacred understanding of where we are going, then purpose is its more meaningful partner.
+Like yen and yang, these two ideas are each other’s greatest compliment.
 Neither can stand alone very well without the benefit of the other.
-Of course you can have vision with no purpose but there won’t be meaningful results.
+Of course, you can have “vision” with no purpose, but there won’t be meaningful results.
 We need to have a compelling reason to engage in any change of behavior.
-Purpose is most often defined as the anticipated result that guides decision making.
-That’s right, when you are moving with purpose; you are simultaneously anticipating a outcome.
+“Purpose” is most often defined as the anticipated result that guides decision making.
+That’s right when you are moving with purpose; you are simultaneously anticipating an outcome.
 You’re thinking about your end game with some reasonable expectation.
 Your results can be either positive or negative but the results are inevitable.

-Purpose quite often has two characteristics: it provides meaning and at the same time answers the question “why”.
+Purpose quite often has two characteristics: it provides meaning and simultaneously answers the question “why”.
 It’s easy to decide on a destination that you want to reach in life.
 The hard part is providing a sense of contextual meaning or reason to that destination.
-Without a good compelling reason it’s harder to accomplish anything.
-Yes, often find ourselves engaging in thoughtless activity simply because someone in whom we have a great amount of respect for asked that we do so.
-I would submit that keeping up with this course of action, never having a clue as to why your mother for example wanted you to bath five times a day would be difficult.
-Eventually you’ll have an understanding of how other people behave and begin to question why they can get away with only one or two cleanings a day!
-You may even begin to resent your mother as you use up more and more body soap in your quest for absolute germ free cleanliness.
+Without a good compelling reason, it’s harder to accomplish anything.
+Yes, often we find ourselves engaging in thoughtless activity simply because someone in whom we have a great amount of respect for, asked that we do so.
+I would submit that keeping up with this course of action, never having a clue as to why your mother, for example, wanted you to bath five times a day would be difficult.
+Eventually, you’ll have an understanding of how other people behave and begin to question why they can get away with only one or two cleanings a day!
+You may even begin to resent your mother as you use up more and more body soap in your quest for absolute germ-free cleanliness.
 Anger and disappointment will soon give way to rage and disgust until you simply cease to comply.
-Read The Rest Of This Entry
+[Read more…]

 Vision Creates and Sustains Motivation (Vision 4 of 6)

 Motivation is a complex labyrinth of stimuli then response.
-In some cases the response itself is the very motivation to provide continuous stimulus and then yet again, an additional response.
-This cycle continues for most of our lives and is in fact the fundamental building block of all human behavior.
+In some cases, the response itself is the very motivation to provide continuous stimulus and then yet again, an additional response.
+This cycle continues for most of our lives and is, in fact, the fundamental building block of all human behavior.
 When we accidentally touch something extremely hot we immediately snatch our hand away to protect ourselves.
-This is the classic stimulus response example that behavioral scientists have studied for years.
-Read The Rest Of This Entry
+This is the classic stimulus-response example that behavioral scientists have studied for years.
+[Read more…]

 Vision Clarifies Decision Making (Vision Part 3 of 6)

 Decision making is the most critical cognitive skill that we all have.
 Our ability to reason and make informed conclusions help us decide how, if and when we are to act on anything.
-In fact, decision making by definition contains the ability for us to make a purposeful selections from amidst a set of alternatives.
+In fact, decision making by definition contains the ability for us to make purposeful selections from and amidst a set of alternatives.
 We have to constantly negotiate mental objects and concepts to arrive at our process of living.
 Our ability to do this and do it well affects us on every level; personally, within our relationships and as leaders of organizations.
-Without well honed decision making skills there is no accurate planning or coordinating, no ability to control situations as we experience them.
+Without well-honed decision-making skills, there is no accurate planning or coordinating, no ability to control situations as we experience them.
 It’s like being adrift on a stormy sea with no sail or rudder.
-Read The Rest Of This Entry
+[Read more…]

 Vision helps others to buy-in and creates true understanding (Vision Part 2 of 6)